alphagov/publishing-api/doc/api.md

 - `unpublished_at` *(optional)*
   - An [RFC 3339][rfc-3339] formatted timestamp should be provided, although [other formats][to-time-docs] may be accepted.
-  - Specifies when this edition was withdrawn.
-Ignored for unpublishing types other than `withdrawn`.
+  - Specifies a publisher provided time of when this content was removed/withdrawn.
-  - If omitted, the `withdrawn_at` time will be taken to be the time this call was made.
+  - Used to override the `withdrawn_at` time provided to content store, for withdrawn documents content.

 ### State changes